Devang101/Code-U-Project/README.md

 # Code-U-Project
 Code U is a invite only development program hosted by Google, where I was given an online curriculum, a Google Engineer as a mentor, and a capstone project where my partner and I designed and developed a search engine from starter code to present at the Code U summit at Google’s HQ in Mountain View.
 We took the components of a rudamentary search engine, put them together, and created our own search engine with improvements.
 The orginal program was a wikipedia search engine that could only perform 1 word queries.

-Key improvements that we implemented include
+Key improvements that we implemented include:

   -Ignoring Common Words as a factor in the relevancy score given to webpages